About the review

 Consultation and timing

-Following the conclusion of the public consultation period for the issues paper, the Panel will consider whether it is appropriate to release a draft report for consultation in early 2017, ahead of the final report being provided to the Minister for Innovation and Better Regulation in the first half of 2017.
+The draft report is released ahead of the final report being provided to the Minister for Innovation and Better Regulation later in 2017.

-The Minister for Innovation and Better Regulation has appointed an independent panel of experts in government, business and digitisation to undertake the Review, consisting of:
+The Minister for Innovation and Better Regulation has appointed an independent panel of experts in government, business and digitalisation to undertake the Review, consisting of:

 - The Hon Nick Greiner AC (Chair)